Drayux/Catalyst/README.md

+### **WIP:** Reorganization general idea
+I'm working to split my Linux notes and my Linux configuration.
+This repo will now be a dedicated project for ensuring a consistent configuration across all of my systems.

+That said, some systems feature unique hardware or use cases from others, most notably, my work PC has many unique "overrides" that must be in place.
+For configuration that does not support conditional logic, committing those to the same files as my personal computer only causes issues.
+Furthermore, when setting up a new system, many "system-level" configuration files must be updated as well.
+This can be annoying to do manually, as well as easy to miss certain files.
+Symlinking system files to this repository raises any number of security concerns as well.

+Thus, this project is being reformatted to a set of scripts that I can use to "install" my configuration.

+Big ol todo list:
+- I need to determine if I want to link files or copy and spot differences
+- Some configuration has dependencies, and I want to provide checks if those seem to be met (i.e. ZSH config and starship)
+- System-specific overrides
+- The final solution will likely be a mix of Bash and Lua

 # About
 This repository is my attempt at a creating a comprehensive collection of everything major I've learned about linux since I dove down the rabbit hole a year ago as well as all of my configuration files, scripts, and the like.